 Despite the hard work of Thomas E. Kerns Elementary staff, our students have not been as successful academically as we believe they can be.
 Our staff continues to express concern over improving low test scores.
-In 2014, the ESEA Waiver was used.
-Our overall weighted points were 72 and our overall grade conversion was a C. A "C" means that our school performance meets the state's expectations.
+In 2013, the ESEA Waiver was used.
+Our overall weighted points were 82.8 and our overall grade conversion was a B. A 'B' means that our school performance exceeds the state's expectations.
+In 2014, our overall weighted points were 72 and our overall grade conversion was a C. A "C" means that our school performance meets the state's expectations.
 Strategies learned in staff development are being implemented to reach each child's unique learning style.
 Small groups are being formed in and outside the classroom to help improve math and reading skills.
 A continued effort is being made to strengthen parents' involvement in their children's learning process.
 Goal setting by the students themselves to improve test scores is intended to give ownership of achievement to the students.